TorbenJakobsen/run-docker-in-proxmox-lxc-container/README.rst

 Going forward I will shorten 'Proxmox Virtual Environment' to 'PVE' or 'pve'.

-| I will describe the process using Ubuntu.
+I will describe the process using Ubuntu.
-| My prefered Debian has a nagging issue where the web console is not showing content.

 *******************************
   Create a Container Template